 Home-originale is still VERY MUCH in-progress, but the improvements are undeniable.
 I took most of the photos below as I was scrambling the morning we had to leave, so they are taken with my phone, badly lit, aren’t styled, and I didn’t even clean up, so the spaces look SO MUCH BETTER IN PERSON.

 We made some big impacts in the 3 weeks I was able to visit this summer.
 Although we didn’t finish most of our plans (hello, does DIY ever go according to plan?!), let’s start with what we did get completed.

 Like my sponge painted bedroom.

 As a teenager around 1998, I had this crazy vision of a secret garden themed room.
 Apparently, that meant sponge painted green walls.

 Yep, I take full responsibility for that.

 But here she is now complete with a new fan, new outlets, and a fresh outlook on life.
-The new carpets, doors, and bedspread are coming soon.
+It’s definitely a fresh start.

 Water Damaged Bedroom

 My second project was to bring some freshness to my sister’s old bedroom.